Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ![Copy button in the share dialog](images/CopyButton-ShareDialog.png)

 #### Work performed:
 We thoroughly inspected the codebase for all interactive button-like elements that were improperly tagged.
 The `<div>` in `permission.js` was easily converted to a `<button>`.
-The `copyButton` in `download.pane.js` and `reuse.embed.js` needed a class (`bootstrap.less`) to offset some labeling text so that it wouldn't interfere with the UI for users without accessibility needs.
+The `copyButton` in `download.pane.js` and `reuse.embed.js` needed a class (`bootstrap.less`) to offset some labelling text so that it wouldn't interfere with the UI for users without accessibility needs.
 A message library was used for the label language translation.
 Some of the associated CSS files needed to be edited to keep the button-like elements styling the same as it was prior to converting the tags.
 In addition to converting the elements, there was an `<a>`-button-like element in `StripeButtons.js` that was a link.
 This was not converted because it is a link and the rationale is that `<a>`-link elements are used to go from `page1` to `page2` while buttons are used as an interactive interface within the page.
 A `tabindex` attribute was added to the `StripeButton.js` `<a>` elements to make it focusable by the keyboard for accessibility needs.

 #### Outcome:
 This issue spanned nearly the whole semester.
 There was a total of 13 patchsets developed to resolve this issue.
 It was merged and deployed on April 16, 2018.